Fellowships in Pediatrics

 Faculty members view fellowship education as the first and most important step in the transfer of the academic mission to the next generation.

 The last 10 years have seen a phenomenal change in the style of postgraduate education.
 This has been brought about by the recognition that the apprenticeship system on which residencies and fellowships has been based for almost a century often shortchanged education in the interest of clinical service.

 The result of this recognition has been a series of guidelines designed to guarantee the integrity of the educational environment against the demands that the changing health care landscape has applied on academic centers.
 Although the spirit of such guidelines has been welcomed by the academic community, the proper balance between exposure to clinical responsibility and protection for learning and research remains at issue.

 Our Department sees opportunity in these developments.
 Key to realizing this opportunity is the awareness that fellowships must accomplish three goals:

-- Preparation of future subspecialists both cognitively and technically to practice their new discipline proficiently
+- Prepare future subspecialists both cognitively and technically to practice their new discipline proficiently.

 - Provide them with the analytical skills and critical thinking necessary to confront conditions they have not previously encountered.